 Hair accessories are subject to inspection.
 Candidates should be instructed to refrain from wearing ornate clips, combs, barrettes, headbands, and other hair accessories as they may be prohibited from wearing them into the testing room and asked to store them in their locker.

 If a candidate is caught with a camera device prior to entering or while in the testing room, staff will confiscate the item.
 Additionally, the candidate will not be able to test and candidate's exam will be terminated.

 If Prometric turns you away for any reason, no refund will be granted.

 Refer to Prometric's instructions for full details.
-You can even purchase a “test run” so you know how it works at your testing center, availability may be limited due to COVID.
+You may be able purchase a “test run” so you know how it works at your testing center, availability may be limited due to COVID.

 Next you'll be assigned to an individual computer station for your test.
 You'll have time for a short tutorial before you start the exam, which does not count against your testing time.

 The Interior Design Fundamentals Exam (IDFX) has 125 questions and takes three hours.
 The Interior Design Professional Exam (IDPX) has 175 questions and runs for four hours.
 If you've studied, know your content, and have plenty of practice ahead of time you might even finish early.

 Though aren't any clocks in the room, so you'll have a countdown timer on screen alerting you to how much time you have left.

 If you must leave the test room, you'll have to go through a check in process again when you re enter.
 You won't get any extra time on the exam, so try not to take a break unless it's absolutely necessary.

 Panic causes your brain to shut down, preventing you from recalling all the information you've worked so hard to learn.
 Whenever you encounter a particularly challenging question, don't waste time — flag it and come back to it later.
 Another question may trigger your memory later.